We’re thrilled to announce that three new food businesses have joined our Incubator:

-- Meet with an entrepreneur to develop their branding and marketing plan.
+- Meet with an entrepreneur to develop their branding and/or marketing plan.

-- Collaborate with the entrepreneur to design a menu, and potentially a logo and business card.
+- Branding volunteer will collaborate with the entrepreneur to design a menu, and potentially a logo and business card.

-- Establish and develop the business’ presence on web/social platforms.
+- Marketing volunteer will establish and develop the business’ presence on web/social platforms.
 Depending on the marketing plan, this may include Facebook, Instagram, and/or other apps and websites.

-- Ensure the entrepreneur is able to maintain their web/social presence and update their marketing materials independently.
+- Volunteer will ensure the entrepreneur is able to maintain their web/social presence and update their marketing materials independently.

-- Experience in graphic design and business marketing is required.
+- Experience in graphic design and/or business marketing is required.
 Formal training in these skills is preferred.

 - Commitment to racial and social justice is required.
 Experience collaborating with people from diverse backgrounds is preferred.